mongchuan/tp-vc/pages/be-updated.md

 ---
-layout: simple-page
+layout: page
 title: Be Updated
 permalink: /be-updated/
-breadcrumb: Temasek Polytechnic
+breadcrumb: Be Updated
 ---